wneessen/apg-go/README.md

 please keep in mind, that due to the nature how syllables work, your generated password might exceed the desired length by one complete syllable (which can be up to 3 characters long).

-**Security consideration:** Please keep in mind, that pronouncable passwords are less secure then truly randomly created passwords, due to the nature how syllables work.
+**Security consideration:** Please keep in mind, that pronouncable passwords are less secure compared to truly randomly created passwords, due to the nature how syllables work.
 As a rule of thumb, it is recommended to multiply the length of your generated pronouncable passwords by at least 1.5 times, compared to truly randomly generated passwords.
 It might also be helpful to run the pronoucable password mode with enabled